mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

 In the intermediate scenario, we used  the `kubectx` plugin, which is just an alias to the `kubectl ctx` command.

-The non-plugin alternative is to use `kubectl config get-contexts`{{execute}} to get the user who is mapped to the context.
+The non-plugin alternative is to run this command to switch between context:

+`kubectl config use-context CONTEXT_NAME`